pprachas/ABC_dataset/ML/README.md

 This code gets the test predictions from all 10 initalization seeds as class labels and probabilies and can be used for hard voting and soft voting.

 ## Ensemble methods (ensemble.py)
-This code gives you the hard voting and soft voting resuitls from the 10 initializations.
+This code gives you the hard voting and soft voting results from the 10 initializations.

+## GNNExplainer (gnn_explain.py)
+This code interprets our GNN models as an edge mask.
+More information of the original paper on GNNExplainer and how GNNExplainer works is [here](https://arxiv.org/pdf/1903.03894.pdf).
+The GNNExplainer code uses the Pytorch Geometric implementation of GNNExplainer.